SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 Price / Money-back Guarentee

-I love companies that offer guarantees; if you’re not sure about the Suri brush, you can buy it and test it out for 100 days and simply give it back if you don’t like it.
+I love companies that offer guarantees: if you’re not sure about the Suri brush, you can buy it, test it for 100 days, and simply return it if you don’t like it.
 As long as the brush has not been damaged, Suri will give you a full refund.

-The Suri 2.0 toothbrush costs £105 and comes with the UV charging case included as well as the mirror mount and slimline pebble charger.
+The Suri 2.0 toothbrush costs £105 and comes with the UV charging case, mirror mount, and slimline pebble charger.

 SURI 1.0 toothbrush with travel case £95